microbit-foundation/python-editor-embed/README.md

-# React Editor Embed
+# Python Editor Embed

-## Introduction

-Components for embedding and controlling micro:bit code editors.
+<a href="https://microbit-foundation.github.io/python-editor-embed/" class="typedoc-ignore">This documentation is best viewed on the documentation site rather than GitHub or NPM package site.</a>

+This is a React/JavaScript library for embedding micro:bit Python Editor as an iframe.

+It is intended to be used by other Micro:bit Educational Foundation projects that need to embed Python Editor and, when the API stabilises, to be useful to others who embed MakeCode.

 ## Release process